 Plenty of people make jokes about the strange things that happen in Alabama, but this one is no joke.
 A 22-year-old woman, Janice Gilbert, has come forward with her story about her “labor of love.”
 The woman claims that she has been impregnated by her father’s goat named ‘Nibbles.’
 She begins explaining how her fiancé, now husband, is unable to have children, and the heartache it has caused them.
 She continues to insist that Nibbles was her only hope of having a family and a future.

-Other stories that appear on the web site are clearly false, including one that claims to show newborns with full heads of hair but instead shows older babies who are clearly not newborns.
-Bestiality also appears to be a running theme, too, with a 23 August 2016 feature about a woman who had sex with a dog.
-The picture employed by Taiviral.com in the role of Nibbles Jr. can be seen here:
+Other stories appearing on Taiviral.com were clearly hoaxes, including one headlined "21 babies born with the fullest heads of hair you’ve ever seen" that pictured older babies who were clearly not newborns.
+Bestiality also appeared to be a running theme on the site, with a 23 August 2016 feature about a woman who had sex with a 15-year-old boy and a dog.

 For the most part, it is biologically impossible for different species to interbreed with each other, particularly if they come from different genera.
 One long-standing exceptions are mules, which are the offspring of horses and donkeys.
-Other similar animals, like zebras and horses, and lions and tigers, have been known to produce offspring through human manipulation — but these species are closely related, coming from the same genus.
+Other similar animals, such as zebras and horses, and lions and tigers, have been known to produce offspring through human manipulation, but these species are closely related, coming from the same genus.
 Animals that come from completely different genera can't mingle without aggressive scientific manipulation.